erdogancihan/stacademie/README.md

 Every Component in the navbar is located under [navbar] folder and folder names are self explenatory.

 BrandName: It is linked to "/".
-About: It is linked to "/about".
+About: It is linked to "/link/about".
-Terms: It is linked to "/terms".
+Terms: It is linked to "/link/terms".
-Categories: Every article has a category key in the db.
-This link lists category names and counts of articles in that category.
+Offers: Gets offer names from an array.
+Displays names according o the selected language.

 The links following are visible according to authentication.
 All authentication components are located in the [auth] folder.
-Login: It is linked to "/signin" with the component [Authentication].
+Login: It is linked to "/admin" with the component [Authentication].

-[Addarticle] link is visible to the powerusers and the admin, [users] link is visible to only admin.

-The link with the userName directs to the password change component.

-###Sidebar

-There are three containers in the Sidebar container.

-Last Articles: Lists the titles of recent three articles and contains a link to these articles.

-Archieve: Lists the article counts according to the year and the months.

-Categories:Lists category names and counts of articles in that category.

-These there componets are unvisible at the width less than 740 pixels.
-These three components are used at the footer as well.

-###main

-In this part there is list of articles not exceeding five.
-All articles are collapsed with three lines of content are visible.
+###Home

-Title of the article has a link to show article in a page alone.
-I used React-Router to make every single article has a distinguished link to make them reachable from search engines.
+ I used React-Router to make every single page has a distinguished link to make them reachable from search engines.
 Every article has a description key in the db.
 I used [react-helmet] to manipulate page title and description for SEO.

-The article owner and the admin can see edit and delete links at the bottom of the article.

-I used [react-ckeditor-component] for adding and editing articles.
+I used [react-ckeditor-component] for adding and editing contents.

-Below every article there is messages container.
-All logged in users can add messages.
-I used textarea for adding messages.
-Only the message owner and the admin can delete messages.
-All messages contains the corresponting articles id and listed accordingly.

 ###authentication